vercel/modelfusion/docs/guide/function/generate-text.md

 ## Prompt Format

 [Text generation prompt formats](/api/interfaces/TextGenerationPromptFormat) change the prompt format that a text generation model accepts.
-This enables the use of abstracted prompts such as [instruction](/api/interfaces/InstructionPrompt) or [chat](/api/interfaces/ChatPrompt) prompts.
+This enables the use of abstracted prompts such as text, instruction or chat prompts.

 You can map the prompt of a [TextGenerationModel](/api/interfaces/TextGenerationModel) using the `withPromptFormat()` method.

-For convenience, models with clear prompt formats have a `withTextPrompt()`, `withChatPrompt()`, or `withInstructionPrompt()` method that automatically applies the correct prompt format.
+For convenience, models with clear prompt formats provide `withTextPrompt()`, `withChatPrompt()`, and `withInstructionPrompt()` methods that automatically apply the correct prompt format.

 ### Text Prompts